onlytailei/gym_ped_sim/readme.md

-# A ros gazebo plugin
+# A ros gazebo plugin for pedestrains